the-isf-academy/making-with-code-revamp/site/content/courses/cs10/unit02/00_act_02/_index.md

 ✅  **This project will be assessed on the following criteria:**
 - **Frontend Design [3]**
     - We can appropriately plan the color palette and typography
-    - We can design a high-fidelity wireframe for each necessary View
+    - We can design a high-fidelity wireframe for each necessary template
 - **Backend Design [3]**
-    - We can plan the architecture of my Model
+    - We can plan the architecture of a Django Model
         - appropriate field types
         - helpful methods
     - We can plan class-based and/or function-based Views